Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Discussion

 \section{Discussion}

-We introduced \textit{Guided Speculative Inference} (GSI), a novel inference-time algorithm for efficient reward-guided decoding from language models.
-GSI leverages speculative samples from a small auxiliary model to approximate the optimal tilted policy of a base model with respect to a given reward function.
-We showed that unlike previous approaches, GSI provably approaches the optimal policy as the number of samples generated at each step $n$ increases.
-Empirical results on various reasoning datasets show that GSI significantly outperforms reward-guided speculative decoding \citep{rsd} and soft best-of-$n$ using the small model---and, perhaps surprisingly, even surpasses soft best-of-$n$ with the base model in some cases.
-Future work will explore extending GSI beyond reasoning tasks (e.g., alignment to safety rewards), studying its scaling behavior with respect to $n$, and analyzing its sensitivity to different values of $\beta$ and $n$ across both models.
-Deriving tighter theoretical bounds is also an important aspect in better understanding the behavior of GSI.
+Developing compute-efficient algorithms remains a critical challenge in test-time scaling of language models.
+In this work, we introduce \textit{Guided Speculative Inference} (GSI), a novel inference-time algorithm for efficient reward-guided decoding from a target language model.
+GSI leverages speculative samples from a small draft model to approximate the optimal tilted policy of the target model with respect to a given reward function.
+We show that unlike previous approaches, GSI provably approaches the optimal policy as the number of samples $n$ generated at each step increases, and can provably achieve expected rewards arbitrarily close to the optimum.
+Empirical results on various reasoning benchmarks (MATH500, OlympiadBench, Minerva Math, MMLU-STEM, GSM8K), model families (Qwen2.5-Math and Qwen3) and sizes ranging from $1$B to $14$B parameters show that GSI consistently and significantly outperforms existing approaches, such as reward-guided speculative decoding~\citep{rsd}, \texttt{SPECS}~\citep{cemri2025textttspecsfastertesttimescaling}, soft best-of-$n$ with the draft model, and, perhaps surprisingly, even surpasses soft best-of-$n$ with the target model in some cases.
+Results on inference time show that GSI can efficiently trade off inference time compute for significant performance gains, making it a practical framework for efficient LLM deployment.